thavlik/vpn-operator/README.md

   namespace: default
 spec:
   # In this example, the contractual terms with NordVPN allows up to
-  # six devices to be active simultaneously.
-This field is mandatory.
+  # six devices to be active simultaneously, and we want to reserve
+  # a single slot for our local machine.
+This limit is a requirement.
   # You shouldn't attempt to create an obscene number of connections.
   # Always set it to sane value for your purposes.
-  maxSlots: 6
+  maxSlots: 5

   # You can optionally specify tag(s) so that Masks have the ability
   # to select this service at the exclusion of others.
 This Provider